Praveen-L-Uppunda/uber_data_engineering/README.md

 - Take a dataset of Uber and build a data model.
 - Data Transformation in Python and deploy the code on GCP cloud instance.
 - Build a pipeline using MAGE.
-- Load the data on BigQuery and perform Data Analysis.
+- Load the data on BigQuery and perform Data Analytics.
 - Create a dashboard on Looker Studio.

 ### Dataset